Katarina-Slotova/Katarina-Slotova/README.md

 ### A little bit about me:
 - :woman_technologist: Software Developer.
 - 🐝 Member of 42 Network at [Hive Helsinki](https://www.hive.fi/en/) coding school.
-- 🎓 At school, I've completed all the projects in my core studies and now I'm looking for an internship.
+- 🎓 At school, I've completed all the projects in my core studies and now I'm looking for opportunities in full-stack or front-end web development.
 - 🤔 I'm currently participating in the [Women in Technology] (https://accesemployment.ca/programs/programs-for-women/women-in-technology) program, one of the employment programs offered by ACCES Employment, where I'm enhancing my skills by learning Java.
 I'm also having fun learning about cyber security with [TryHackMe's](https://tryhackme.com/) learning paths
 - 🌱 I’m learning: Java, JavaScript, ReactJS
 - 📫 Let's get in touch on [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/katarina-slotova-804466131/)